Ircama/ELM327-emulator/README.md

 A [dictionary](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries) is used to define commands and PIDs.
 The dictionary includes more sections (named scenarios):

-- `'AT'`: supported AT commands
+- `'AT'`: set of default AT commands
-- `'default'`: supported default PIDs
+- `'default'`: set of default PIDs
-- `'test'`: different values for some of the default PIDs
+- `'car'`: PIDs of a Toyota Auris Hybrid veichle
 - any additional custom section can be used to define specific scenarios

 Default settings include both the 'AT' and the 'default' scenarios.

 The dictionary used to parse each ELM command is dynamically built as a union of three defined scenarios in the following order: 'default', 'AT', custom scenario (when applied).
 Each subsequent scenario redefines commands of the previous scenarios.
 In principle, 'AT scenario is added to 'default' and, if a custom scenario is used, this is also added on top, and all equal keys are replaced.
 Then the Priority key defines the precedence to match elements.

-If `emulator.scenario` is set to a string different from *default*, the custom scenario set by the string is applied; any key defined in the custom scenario replaces the default settings ('AT' and 'default' scenarios).
+If a custom scenario is selected through the *scenario* command, any key defined in the custom scenario replaces the default settings ('AT' and 'default' scenarios).

 The key used in the dictionary consists of a unique identifier for each PID.
 Allowed values for each key (PID):